How to get your baby latched on

 • Any pain eases after the first few sucks

-If you don’t think your baby is latched on right, you can break their latch by inserting your finger into the side of their mouth, take them off and try again.
+If you don’t think your baby is latched on right, take them off and try again.
+You can break their latch by inserting your finger into the side of their mouth.
+Some techniques for helping babies to achieve a better latch can be found here.
 If you’re still struggling, ask for help!
 Face to face support can work wonders, so speak to your midwife or a local breastfeeding supporter.
-You can speak directly to a breastfeeding counsellor on the national breastfeeding helpline on 0300 100 0212.
+You can speak directly to a breastfeeding counsellor on the national breastfeeding helpline on 0300 100 0212, and you can find further support resources here.

 If you’re experiencing pain when breastfeeding, read ‘Ouch!
 When breastfeeding hurts‘